Hero Alom

-Ashraful Hossen Alom (আশরাফুল আলম; born 20 January 1985), best known as Hero Alom (হিরো আলম), is a Bangladeshi model, actor, producer, singer and politician.
-He is not a member of Bangladesh film industry, though he works as an independent artist who shares videos in social platform.
-His YouTube channel has over 1.5 million subscribers.
+Ashraful Alom (আশরাফুল আলম; born 20 January 1985), better known by the stage name Hero Alom (হিরো আলম), is a Bangladeshi media personality, actor, producer, singer, model and politician.
+He has been working in Bengali short film and music video.
+He made his debut in 2017 action film Mar Chokka.
+His YouTube channel has over 1.7 million subscribers.

-He is mostly known for his absurdist music videos which shows him dancing with random women, which he has become a target of online trolling and the subject of memes in Bangladesh and other South Asian countries.
-A Hindi play based on Alom, directed by NSD-graduate Mahesh Ruprao Ghodeswar, was staged in 2019, in Ahmedabad and Mumbai.
+Alom is best known for his absurdist music videos and meme culture.
+These videos have made him a target of online trolling and the subject of memes in Bangladesh and other South Asian countries.

 Early life and career

-Earlier in his life,Alom used to sell Chanachur in a station.Later Alom had been employed selling CDs and later started a satellite TV connection business.
+Earlier in his life, Alom used to sell Chanachur in a station.
+Later, Alom had been employed selling CDs and later started a satellite TV connection business.
 He began making music videos as a hobby.
 Some of his music videos went viral in 2015, and Alom became a popular target of online trolling and a popular subject of memes in Bangladesh.
 As of December 2018, Alom has acted in one feature film.

+In 2019, a Hindi play based on Alom, directed by NSD-graduate Mahesh Ruprao Ghodeswar, was staged in Ahmedabad and Mumbai.

 Personal life

-Alom currently lives in Erulia, near Bogra, with his wife, Sadia Akter Sumi, and their children, Aalo and Kabir.
+Alom currently lives in Erulia, near Bogra, with his wife, Sadia Akter Sumi, and their children, Alom and Kabir.
+Alom is involved in charity works and he founded "Hero Alom Foundation" which supports free education for orphans and provides free ambulance, shelter and expenses for homeless people.